kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

 A few things to call out in the above:

 * Secrets are specified as a map supplied to the ``secrets`` variable.
 A separate variable is used for ``secrets_value`` because it is marked as sensitive and therefore cannot be used in a "for_each" loop.
-* The map name (e.g. "my_first_secret") needs to match between the secret & the secret_value.
+* The map key (e.g. "my_first_secret") needs to match between the secret & the secret_value.

 Since RBAC & the firewall is enabled, I'm creating a role for the pipeline to be able to create the secret, and updating the IP restrictions based on the runner's IP.
-In an enterprise, this would typically be done using a self-hosted runner, and you would allow the IPs that the runners can originate from.
+In an enterprise, this would typically be done using a self-hosted runner.

-Here's a more complex block that illustrates the support for other parameters:
+Here's a more complex block that illustrates AVM support for all secret parameters:

 ```terraform
   secrets = {